Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Age of each party and the length of marriage.

 This is not an exhaustive list and the Court must take all circumstances of the case into account.
-Furthermore, where there is a child, the Court will have particular regard to the child’s needs.
+Furthermore, where there is a child, the Court will have particular regard for the child’s needs.

 Our experienced family law solicitors can advise you on your unique, individual situation.